-The quantitative data collected were entered into and analysed using the SPSS statistical software package.
+46to be applied in making statistical inferences from the sample (Kitchenham & Pfleeger, 2002).
+The

+'''

+1Mustika et al., 2013; Valentine et al., 2004,

+'''

+Warburton, 1999).
+Despite the difficulty in encouraging survey participation a response rate of 31% was achieved.
+In the end there were a total of 157 useable responses that represented approximately 1193 people who had undertaken a tour.
+The software package.
 The qualitative responses were recorded and then coded according to categories determined by the researchers.

-Data Analysis

-In order to determine any significant relationship (at 5% level of significance) between visitor satisfaction (the dependent variable) and some of the other (independent) variables, simple chi-square tests were used.
+Data Analysis In order to determine any significant relationship (at 5% level of significance) between visitor satisfaction (the dependent variable) and some of the other (independent) variables, simple chi-square tests were used.
 The independent variables were gender, age, nationality, the importance of whale watching to the decision to visit Mirissa/Galle, tour operator used, previous whale watching experience.
-It was decided not use port location as an independent variable since there was such a strong relationship between this variable and nationality (p = .00) and the tour operator used (p = .00).
+It was decided not use port location variable and nationality (p = .00) and the tour operator used (p = .00).
 For example, 83.3% of people leaving from Mirissa were international tourists while 86.8% leaving from Galle were domestic tourists.
 Additionally, every tourist leaving Galle used the Navy boat while all Mirissa participants used privately owned (and relatively small) tour boats.

-In order to facilitate the bivariate chi-square tests some of the variables were re-categorised into reduced categories in the following ways:

-- The five categories used to collect data on satisfaction - 'Very dissatisfied', 'Dissatisfied', "Neither satisfied or dissatisfied', 'Satisfied', 'Very satisfied'- were collapsed into three categories -'Dissatisfied', 'Neither satisfied or dissatisfied', 'Satisfied'. - The six categories used to record the age of participants were collapsed into three - '29 and under', '30-49' and 'over 50'. - The nationality variables were collapsed into 'Domestic' and 'International' tourist. - The original categories used to determine importance of whale watching to the decision to visit Mirissa/Galle - 'Of no importance', 'Of little importance', 'Of some importance' and 'Of great importance' - were collapsed into 'Little or no importance' and 'Some or great importance'. - The data for the tour operator used by tourists was collapsed to 'Navy' and 'Private operators' categories. - The 20 'least enjoyable aspects' of the tour were recoded into four categories 'Nothing wrong',

-'Conditions on the boat' (including toilets, comfort, an open deck that was too small), 'Rough seas' and 'Aspects of whale watching' (including getting too close to the whales, not getting close enough and more information).
+In order to facilitate the bivariate chi-square tests some of the variables were recategorised into reduced categories in the following ways: • The five categories used to collect data on satisfaction - 'Very dissatisfied', 'Dissatisfied', "Neither satisfied or dissatisfied', 'Satisfied', 'Very satisfied'were collapsed into three categories -'Dissatisfied', 'Neither satisfied or dissatisfied', 'Satisfied'. • The six categories used to record the age of participants were collapsed into three - '29 and under', '30-49' and 'over 50'. • The nationality variables were collapsed into 'Domestic' and 'International' tourist. • The original categories used to determine importance of whale watching to the decision to visit Mirissa/Galle - 'Of no importance', 'Of little importance', 'Of some importance' and 'Of great importance' - were collapsed into 'Little or no importance' and 'Some or great importance'. • The data for the tour operator used by tourists was collapsed to 'Navy' and 'Private operators' categories. • The 20 'least enjoyable aspects' of the tour were recoded into four categories - 'Nothing wrong', 'Conditions on the boat' (including toilets, comfort, an open deck that was too small), 'Rough seas' and 'Aspects of whale watching' (including getting too close to the whales, not getting close enough and more information).
+Results As stated previously the guestionnaires were administered at Mirissa and Galle ports with 73.2% responses coming from Galle and 26.8% from Mirissa.

-Results

-As stated previously the questionnaires were administered at Mirissa and Galle ports with 73.2% responses coming from Galle and 26.8% from Mirissa.
 These figures do not appear to be representative of whale watching in the south-west since it is estimated that in 2012, 68% of people left from the Mirissa port and 32% from Galle (Department of Coast Guard, Mirissa, personal comment).
 The higher rate of responses from Galle is most likely related to the fact that people on the large Navy boat were less likely to suffer from sea sickness than those on the smaller boats that left from Mirissa.
-Their relatively better physical (and possibly psychological) wellbeing is likely to have increased their willingness to participate in the study.
-The predominance of responses from Galle has resulted in a skewing of the results in terms of the split between international and Sri Lankan visitors since the Galle Navy boat predominantly catered for Sri Lankans.
-The predominance of Sri Lankans could also be explained by the fact that the surveys were conducted during the Sri Lankan school vacation and holiday season; a time when domestic tourism is at its peak

-A profile of tour participants
+Their relatively better physical (and possibly psychological) wellbeing is likely to have increased